-- biostatistics, decision making, decision support, epidemiology, dissemination & implementation research, cohort study, patient-centered research, reproductive & sexual health, family planning, women's health
+- biostatistics, cohort study, decision making, decision support, dissemination & implementation research, epidemiology, family planning, patient-centered research, reproductive & sexual health, women's health

 Dr. Tessa Madden is an obstetrician-gynecologist with subspecialty training in family planning and a background in public health with concentration in epidemiology and biostatistics.
 Her research interests include contraception, with an emphasis on contraceptive decision making and increasing the uptake of intrauterine devices and implants.